bozanomer/US-Domestic-Airline-Flights-Performance/README.md

 ## Results of  the Report Items

-We have two kind of reports and each report has 5 different visualization which has demonstrate different kind of information.I do not want to make a depth analysis each of visaualization, I just want to show you which kind of visualization shows which information.
+I have two kind of reports and each report has 5 different visualizations which has demonstrate different kind of information.I do not want to make a depth analysis each of visaualization, I just want to show you which kind of visualization shows which information.

 1. Yearly Airline Performance Report